 Acute central retinal artery occlusion with cherry-red spot (arrow) and preserved retina (arrowheads) adjacent to the optic disk due to cilioretinal artery supply.
 (From Esther Posner.
 Reproduced, with permission, from Riordan-Eva P, Augsburger JJ.
 Vaughan & Asbury’s General Ophthalmology, 19th ed.
 McGraw-Hill, 2018.)

 Branch retinal artery occlusion may also present with sudden loss of vision if the fovea is involved, but more commonly sudden loss of a discrete area in the visual field in one eye is the presenting complaint.
 Fundus signs of retinal swelling and sometimes adjacent cotton-wool spots are limited to the area of retina supplied by the occluded artery (eFigure 7–49).

 Fluorescein angiogram of branch retinal artery occlusion of right eye showing non-perfused superior temporal branch retina artery (outline arrow) and non-perfused retina (solid arrow).
 (Used, with permission, from S Kiss and Optos plc.)

-Identify risk factors for cardiac source of emboli including arrhythmia, particularly atrial fibrillation, and cardiac valvular disease, and ...
+Identify risk factors for cardiac source of emboli including arrhythmia, particularly atrial fibrillation, and cardiac valvular disease, and check ...